Generic Name: temsirolimus (TEM sir OH li mus)

-To make sure temsirolimus is safe for you, tell your doctor if you have:
+To make sure temsirolimus is safe for you, tell your doctor if you have ever had:

 high cholesterol or triglycerides (a type of fat in the blood);

-Use birth control to prevent pregnancy while you are receiving temsirolimus, whether you are a man or a woman.
+Temsirolimus can harm an unborn baby.
+Use effective birth control to prevent pregnancy while you are using this medicine, whether you are a man or a woman.
 Temsirolimus use by either parent may cause birth defects.

 It is not known whether temsirolimus passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while you are using temsirolimus.
+You should not breast-feed while using this medicine.